import pynwb

 Fluorescence and DF/F traces#

 The NWB file contains a number of traces reflecting the processing that is done to the extracted fluorescence before we analyze it.
 The fluorescence traces are the mean fluorescence of all the pixels contained within a ROI mask.
+In addition to the raw fluorescence, there are also neuropil corrected traces, demixed traces, and DF/F traces.

 fig = plt.figure(figsize=(8,3))